khill42/OSC_IntroHPC/setup.md

 ## HPC Access

 You will need to have an HPC user account for the workshop.
-You can either use your own account or we will provide a temporary workshop account.
+Create an account at my.osc.edu and get instructions on joining a project from the workshop moderator.

-## Example Files
+## Workshop Files

-You will find the example [files used in this tutorial here.](https://github.com/khill42/OSC_IntroHPC/raw/gh-pages/files/hpcCarpentry.zip)
+You can access the presentation slides here: [HandsOn-031219.pdf](https://github.com/khill42/OSC_IntroHPC/blob/gh-pages/files/HandsOn-031219.pdf)